thecasual/xss_evasion_lab/README.md

 # XSS EVASION LAB

 This lab is vulnerable to various XSS, business logic and client side validation.
 Do not install this into a production environment.
-This is for test only.
+This is for training only.

 # INSTALLATION WITH DOCKER

+Steps currently not vetted, but here is a general idea:

 ```cd /root
 git clone https://github.com/thecasual/xss_evasion_lab.git